nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. Risk Level
    - Must be `high`, `medium`, or `low`
    - Case-insensitive, i.e. `HIGH` is a valid input
+   - To be omitted if you want to delete the tag

 Valid examples:
 * `tag 2 r/high`
 * `tag 1 r/MEDIUM`
+* `tag 3` (deletes the tag of student at index 3)

 Invalid examples:
 * `tag -1 r/high` (invalid index)